 But weekly prayer at the Sunday service is only part of the story.
 Many prize the discipline of daily prayer.
 To aid with that there are prayer diaries published and available on the web and elsewhere.
 These are produced by Churches, Dioceses and Organisations.

 How do we begin to pray outside service times?
 How can we enter more deeply into prayer?
 How can we refresh our times of prayer when we find it difficult to pray?
-The idea of this page is that each month a new idea will be suggested to help with this battle.
+The idea of this page is that from time to time a new idea will be suggested to help with this battle.
 Over time this will grow into a resource of things that people have found useful in helping them to pray.
 Here are some resources that you might find helpful.

 The Anglican Communion prayer diary can be found here.
 There are also monthly pages that can be viewed on line.